C-Otto/BitBook/documentation/lnd.md

    For transactions that send funds to `lnd`'s wallet, the target address is marked as owned, and the description "lnd" is set for the address.
-   This is only done if no label is set for the transaction (in `lnd`).
+   This is only done if `lnd` does not specify a label for the transaction.

 2. **Spending Transactions**

-   For transactions that send funds from `lnd`'s wallet, the source and change addresses are marked as owned, and the description "lnd" is set for the addresses.
+   For transactions that send funds from `lnd`'s wallet, the change address is marked as owned, and the description "lnd" is set for the source and change addresses.
-   This is only done if all addresses are already marked as owned and if no label is set for the transaction (in `lnd`).
+   This is only done if all source addresses are already marked as owned and if `lnd` does not specify a label for the transaction.

 3. **Channel Opening Transactions**